The Polymath Review

 _____________________

 COMMENTER 2: Julia, thanks for letting me know that my comment wasn’t helpful and for giving me a second chance.
-You’re right, it was really unpleasant reading your post on X. I guess those feelings just got the better of me in the moment, when I wasn’t thinking about how posting on the internet is an action that affects other people.
+You’re right, it was really unpleasant reading your post on X. I guess those feelings just got the better of me in the moment, when I wasn’t thinking about how posting on the internet is an action that affects other people and situations.
 I’ll do my best to keep that in mind, from now on, even though I think we disagree pretty deeply on some important topics.

 ME: Commenter 2, I really appreciate how you took my response to heart and have met me halfway in turning things around.
 I’m glad that you’ll still be part of the conversation; I think you have a lot to contribute with your different perspective, especially because we don’t agree about some key points.